 Air Warfare Joint Reconnaissance Centre

-The UK’s national strategic imagery intelligence provider.
-In the immediate postwar years.
-One of its major tasks was the plotting and analysis of captured German Air Force reconnaissance photography.
-What had not been destroyed, or captured by the Soviets, was discovered in several locations by the Allies and shipped back to the UK.
-The joint UK/US work on this imagery provided unique intelligence on the Soviet Union and Eastern Europe during the early Cold War years before the advent of satellite imagery.
+The UK’s national strategic imagery Intelligence provider in the immediate Post-war years.
+One of its major tasks was the plotting and analysis of captured German Air Force Reconnaissance Photography.
+What had not been destroyed, or captured by the Soviet Forces, was discovered in several locations by the Allies and shipped back to the UK.
+The joint UK/US work on this imagery provided unique intelligence on the Soviet Union and Eastern Europe during the early Cold War years before the advent of Satellite Imagery.

 Squadron Leader A J L CRAIG D.S.O., M.B.E., D.F.C., A.F.C (103561) (at own request), Retaining the rank of Wing Commander, 11th Apr.
 1956 (Age 33)

-Wing Commander A J Laird Criag D.S.O., M.B.E., D.F.C., A.F.C died on 9th June 1971 aged 48 yrs of a heart attack after being hospitalised briefly with Double Pneumonia in a Leicester Clinic he was buried in the graveyard of St Luke’s Church, adjacent to his then family residence at Gaddesby Hall an 18th-century brick-built house in the village of Gaddesby, Leicestershire.
-A simple headstone marks his grave and a further 2 bells were added to the existing Church peal in his memory in 1972.
-During his RAF career Alan was dutifully punctual in keeping with his training and discipline.
-After his 20 years in RAF Service he felt he had spent too many of those being rigidly ruled by the clock and therefore pretty much rejected being precisely on time.
-Thus the family group were always embarrassingly late at the regular St Luke’s Church Services.
-This meant his family walking the gauntlet of accusing eyes past the more polite and punctual congregation in order to reach the front pews by the Choir Screen duly dedicated for the much respected but less timely owners of Gaddesby Hall.
-He is survived by his wife Mary and his two sons Gavin Ernest and Adrian Joseph and his daughter Diana.
+Wing Commander A J Laird Craig DSO, MBE, DFC, AFC died on 9th June 1971 aged only 48 yrs from a heart-attack after being hospitalised briefly with Double Pneumonia in a Leicester Clinic he was buried in the Graveyard of St Luke’s Church, adjacent to his then Family Residence at Gaddesby Hall an 18th-century brick-built house in the Village of Gaddesby, Leicestershire.
+A simple headstone marks his grave.
+A further 2 Bells were added to the existing Church Peel in his Memory during 1972.
+Throughout During his RAF Career, Alan had been consistently and dutifully punctual in keeping with his Training and Discipline.
+After his 20 years in RAF Service, he felt he had spent far too many of those years being rigidly ruled by the Station and Cockpit Clock and therefore pretty much rejected the need for being so accurately on time.
+Thus the family group were often embarrassingly late at the regularly attended St Luke’s Church Services.
+This meant his family embarrassingly walking the Gauntlet of accusing eyes past the more Polite and Punctual General Congregation in order to reach their allocated front pews by the Choir Screen, – duly dedicated for the much respected but less timely Owners of Gaddesby Hall as a matter of privilege.
+He was then survived by his Widow Mary Stanley Laird Craig and his 2 sons Gavin Ernest and Adrian Joseph and his only daughter Diana.

 A J L Craig’s Summary of his WW2 Operations –